ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

     # {{ test_list | ansible.netcommon.ipaddr('private') }}
     ['192.168.32.0/24', 'fe80::100/10']

-You can check which values are specifically network ranges
+You can check which values are specifically network ranges:

 .. code-block:: yaml+jinja

     # {{ test_list | ansible.netcommon.ipaddr('net') }}
     ['192.168.32.0/24', '2001:db8:32c:faad::/64']

-You can also check how many IP addresses can be in a certain range
+You can also check how many IP addresses can be in a certain range.

 .. code-block:: yaml+jinja